INTRODUCTION TO ASIAN-AMERICAN CINEMA

 In the wake of Bruce Lee’s 1970s stardom, many Asian-American actors found themselves offered roles as Asian (rather than Asian-American) martial artists.
 With the rebirth of Asian-American Cinema (that is, Asian-American films actually made by Asian-Americans), however, that began to change.

 In 1970, Robert Akira Nakamura founded Visual Communications, which is today the oldest community-based media arts center in the US.
-The acclaimed filmmaker and teacher is sometimes known as “the Godfather of Asian American media.”
-Nakamura was previously a photojournalist who switched to documentary film, Manzanar (1972), an examination of the wartime internment of Japanese-Americans.
+In 1971, member Laura Ho made the film, Sleepwalker.
+The acclaimed filmmaker and teacher is sometimes known as “the Godfather of Asian American media,” Nakamura was previously a photojournalist who switched to documentary film, Manzanar (1972), an examination of the wartime internment of Japanese-Americans.
 In 1974, Loni Ding produced and directed Willie Lobo: Manchild about a black Vietnam War veteran.
 It was the first feature film directed by an Asian-American since Marion Wong’s The Curse of Quon Gwon in 1916.
 In 1976, Curtis X Choy (aka Chonk Moonhunter) began directing documentaries, beginning with Dupont Guy – The Schiz of Grant Avenue, an examination of Chinese-American culture.

 New York’s Asian CineVision began producing Asian American works as CCTV (Chinese Cable TV) in 1975.
 In 1978, the Asian American International Film Festival (AAIFF) was founded in New York City.
 Before long, other Asian-Americans filmmakers followed in these pioneers’ footsteps, telling stories with their own voices and offering an alternative to Hollywood.